CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

 7. Now, you will run each cell in the notebook one by one, following the instructions and observing the outputs for each step.

-8. Scroll down to **Initialize notebook variables**.
-Enter the following details:
+8. Scroll down to **Initialize notebook variables** and enter the following details:

    - **Q2a-APIM-RG-<inject key="DeploymentID" enableCopy="false"/>**